 Lucky Beach Café

 What: Located right on Brighton's gorgeous seafront, Lucky Beach Café is already a winner thanks to its amazing views and sun-drenched outdoor tables during the summer.
 Add to that the fact that it serves a mean brunch menu focused around sustainable produce and it becomes a must-visit spot.
-Treats on the menu include crab and avocado benedict, and chocolate brioche French toast with cream for those with a sweeter tooth.
+Treats on the menu include pulled pork eggs Benedict, sausage and egg Royale, and maple and bacon pancakes for those with a sweeter tooth.

 Where: 183 Kings Road, BN1 1NB

 What: You'd be forgiven for thinking that you'd stepped into a country pub when you first enter Village in Brighton's Hanover borough.
 However this unlikely-looking café-cum-bar actually serves a stonkingly good brunch with dishes on the menu including everything from dippy eggs and soldiers to a rarebit.
-Village's brunch menu is also incredibly reasonably priced with a full English with all the trimmings costing just £9.
+Village's brunch menu is also incredibly reasonably priced featuring a full English with all the trimmings for just over a tenner.

 Where: 129 Islingword Road, BN2 9SH